 Con Edison delivered an average of 6,100 megawatts (mW) of electrical power to New York City in 2018 (2).
 This amounts to 146,000 megawatt hours (mWh) on an average day.
 (There’s a lot of confusion over the two terms.
 Megawatts is a measure of the rate of power delivery.
 Megawatt hours is a measure of how much power is delivered over a period of time.
 The Guardian article refers, repeatedly, to “10,000 megawatts every second”.
 That’s the wrong number — see appended source 2.
 But it’s also, to paraphrase Marisa Tomei’s memorable quote from “My Cousin Vinny”, a bullshit number.
 You can either express the power delivery as 146,000 mWh per day, or as 6,100 mW.)
 On a typical day, that amount of energy, 146,000 mWh, is eventually converted to heat.
 When a heat wave strikes, consumption goes up by as much as 30%, due to a surge in air conditioning.

 Heat generated by AC, compared to heat generated by sunlight.

 During a heat wave in New York, the sun delivers a lot of heat to the city.
 Global Horizontal Irradiance (GHI, the amount of solar energy delivered to a surface parallel to the ground, per area, per day) for New York in July is 5,800 Wh/m2/day.
-In other words, in July, every square meter of New York City receives 5.8 kilowatts of solar energy every day.
+In other words, in July, every square meter of New York City receives 5.8 kilowatt hours of solar energy every day.
 That takes into account sunny days, cloudy days, and the fact that part of the day is night.
 The area of NYC is 784 square kilometers, or 784 million square meters.
 The total solar energy delivered on a July day is the product of these two numbers, or

 5,800 Wh/m2/day x 784×106m2, or 4,550,000 mWh/day